 Ok, let’s be honest.
 Bergen is beautiful, and no matter where you go, most streets in Bergen are very pretty.
 But then you have the extra beautiful ones, that is definitely worth the extra steps to get there.
 Common to all is that they all have cute wooden houses and cobblestone lanes.
 Many of the houses are white, but you will also find more colourful houses as well.

-When visiting Bergen, one of the activities to do is simply walking through the city and explore some of the picturesque and unique streets and lanes found all over the city.
+When visiting Bergen, one of the activities to do is simply walk through the city and explore some of the picturesque and unique streets and lanes found all over the city.

 With good help from some local friends from Bergen, we got a list of the most beautiful streets to visit in Bergen, and by using the list and map below you can also explore these great Bergen insider tips.

-• Skostredet: Very pretty street in the centre.
+- Skostredet: A very pretty street in the centre.
 Check out some of the bars and restaurants here.

 TIP: Head to USF Verftet after visiting Gågaten or Knøsesmauet.
 This cool neighbourhood hosts concerts, movies, restaurants and bars.
 A perfect place for a drink at sunset.